• Skip to primary navigation

 Overview

-STEM faculty alumni of the Humanizing Online STEM Academy are invited to participate in a Humanizing Online STEM Community of Practice (CoP).
-The CoP is designed to advance your professional development and growth through interactions with your colleagues, while contributing to the advancement of culturally responsive pedagogy and psychologically inclusive course design in STEM disciplines.
-Each cohort will be led by a peer “guide” and will be anchored by seven Zoom meetings throughout the semester.
-The next cohorts begin in February 2024.
+During the grant project period, STEM faculty who completed the Humanizing Online STEM Academy were invited to participate in a free Community of Practice (CoP).
+The CoP was designed to leverage peer relationships and knowledge sharing to further teaching practice by advancing culturally responsive teaching and psychologically inclusive course design in STEM disciplines.
+Each cohort was be led by a facilitator and will meet seven times in Zoom throughout the semester.

 Eligibility